 Problems and solutions

-As previously mentioned RCAi approached local councils to identify issues with freedom camping in their areas.
+As previously stated, RCAi approached local councils to identify issues with freedom camping in their areas.
 Many of the problems below were raised by them.
-RCAi's accreditation programme attempts to address these problems with solutions as follows, where the accreditation programme is compared to the current certified self contained (CSC) scheme.

 RCA, by the people doing the camping with respect to both their mode of camping and their own personal requirements.